brooklynrail/brooklynrail-platform/content/events/2022/06/singing-in-unison-artists-need-to-create-on-the-same-scale-that-society-has-the-capacity-to-destroy-part-1-rivers-threads-folds.md

 event_platform:
   - zoom
 ---
-Join us for the Closing Reception of *Singing in Unison: Artists Need to Create On the Same Scale That Society Has the Capacity to Destroy, Part 1, rivers, threads, folds* at Art Cake.
+Join us for the Closing Reception of *Singing in Unison: Artists Need to Create On the Same Scale That Society Has the Capacity to Destroy, Part 1, rivers, threads, folds* at Art Cake from 6pm to 8pm.

 Art Cake, 214 40th St\
 Brooklyn, NY 11232